simple-login/website/content/security.md

 - [X-Frame-Options](https://tools.ietf.org/html/rfc7034)
 - [XSS Protection](https://en.wikipedia.org/wiki/Cross-site_scripting)

-We take more than reasonable security measures such as using strong, unique, and long passwords, two-factor authentication, and a whitelist of people who can deploy changes to our servers.
+We take more than reasonable security measures (such as using strong, unique, and long passwords, two-factor authentication, a whitelist of people who can deploy changes to our infrastructure, etc) to protect our employees from getting hack and to prevent their permissions from getting abused.

 ---

 ## Database & File Storage

-Our database uses Postgresql to store and encrypt user data at rest and are backed up everyday.
+Our database uses Postgresql to store and encrypt user data at rest, which is than back up everyday.
 Backups older than 7 days are deleted.
-The database is only accessible from our mail and servers.
-Nobody but us has access to our database.
+The database is only accessible to our staff and not a third party.

-For file storage we use [AWS S3](https://aws.amazon.com/s3/) which is used to store user profile pictures and temporary bounced emails.
+For storaging files and other sorts of data, we use a [Amazon AWS S3 Bucket](https://aws.amazon.com/s3/) which is used to store user profile pictures and temporary bounced emails.
 All bounced emails are deleted after 7 days.